 E’ia Ota or Poisson Cru

-- 1 lb fresh, sushi-grade fish; ahi tuna, yellowfin tuna, halibut or snapper
+- 1 pound fresh, sushi-grade fish; ahi tuna, yellowfin tuna, halibut or snapper

 - 4 cups cold water

-- 2 tbsp salt plus more for seasoning
+- 2 tablespoons salt plus more for seasoning

 - 3/4 cup freshly squeezed lime juice